 Reporting Scope and Composition

-This website summarizes the CSR activities of the Sony Group worldwide during fiscal 2017 (which began on April 1, 2017 and ended on March 31, 2018).
-It also includes reporting on some material activities, such as major organizational changes, up to the end of July 2018.
-In this website, the Sony Group refers to Sony Corporation - the parent company that operates in Japan - and all consolidated subsidiaries in which Sony Corporation holds a capital stake of more than 50%.
+This website summarizes the CSR activities of the Sony Group worldwide during fiscal 2018 (which began on April 1, 2018 and ended on March 31, 2019).
+It also includes reporting on some material activities, such as major organizational changes, up to the end of July 2019.
+On this website, the Sony Group refers to Sony Corporation — the parent company that operates in Japan — and all consolidated subsidiaries in which Sony Corporation holds a capital stake of more than 50%.
 "Sony" and "the Group" refer to the Sony Group.
 For consolidated subsidiaries, please see below.

 Sony discloses its operating and financial results on the "Investor Relations" section of its website and information on its CSR activities on this Sustainability Report.